dbc2201/SectionIInheritance/src/inheritance/README.md

 of another ENTITY related to it via Inheritance.

 - Object-Oriented:

 - IN object-oriented, entities are Classes!
 - Definition: In object-oriented programming, a class can acquire the properties(fields/variables) and methods of another class related to it.

+### Re-using Code (Re-Usability of a code)

+- The types of software that exist in the world:
+1. Open Source Software: we can observe and/or modify the source code.
+Ex - Linux.
+2. Closed Source Software: we cannot observe and/or modify the source code.
+Ex - Google Chrome, Microsoft Windows, Microsoft Office.

+- There are two ways of "using" a software:
+1. as an end-user (client/customer):
+we can only download and install the software, we cannot observe the actual source code of the software, we cannot modify the actual source code of the software.
+2. as a developer:
+we can download the actual source code, we can observe the source code, we can modify the source code as well.